Pork Soda: Reception

-In his review for AllMusic, Steve Huey contends that Pork Soda is "one of the strangest records ever to debut in the Top Ten."
-He notes that the album "showcases the band's ever-increasing level of musicianship" and that "[their] ensemble interplay continues to grow in complexity and musicality", although "[the] material isn't quite as consistent as Seas of Cheese".
-He concludes that "the band keeps finding novel variations on their signature sound, even if they never step out of it."
+In his review of Pork Soda, Neil Perry of Kerrang! called it "a focused mess" that is driven by the "extraordinary percussive attack" from Alexander and Claypool, with guitarist Larry LaLonde "[hovering] on the edge of the action, throwing out sporadic mutant chords and droning feedback when the fancy takes him."
 Reviewing the album for Entertainment Weekly, Deborah Frost notes that "the band is starting to gel".
 She describes Pork Soda as "goofy" and "Zappa-esque", predicting that the "alternative-metal-fusion will appeal mostly to folks who like a little fizz with their lard."
 In his review for the album, Robert Christgau calls Primus "quite possibly the strangest top-10 band ever, and good for them."
 Tom Sinclair, for Rolling Stone, describes the album as "an amalgam of elements that have no reason to be joined together in a sane universe", noting that "the band invokes the circa '69 Mothers of Invention and Trout Mask Replica-era Captain Beefheart as often as it does George Clinton or Bootsy Collins."
 He concludes that "hard-core funk-metal freaks may find it all a bit diffuse, but if you think its high time surrealism entered the mosh pits of America, Pork Soda just may be your cup of meat."

-Indy Metal Vault writer Chris Latta wrote: "Frizzle Fry or Sailing the Seas of Cheese are better introductions to the world of Primus, but Pork Soda makes for a demented subversion once you've gotten used to the formula".
-Latta also wrote that it was the band's darkest and most unique album, although a couple of filler tracks kept it from being their best album.